Investments of more than R1-billion are frozen while the leaders of a major union battle for control of the cash.

 In court papers seen by the Mail & Guardian, Mdlalose claims that Shongwe has not been transparent in handling Ceppwawu Investments’ finances since 2002 and that Shongwe is preventing the beneficiaries from accessing the funds.

 Union president Jacob Mabena denies this, saying the union kept abreast of transactions and that presentations had been made at official national executive committee gatherings.
+Mabena is against the court case, calling it “completely unnecessary” and the Ceppwawu NEC has asked the Congress of South African Trade Unions to step in.

 “As soon as Cosatu resolves the matter, the money will flow.
 The union is in urgent need of this money and workers also need this money.
 Unfortunately, there are forces out there who are trying to derail the situation, confuse leaders and stifle the whole process,” Mabena said.